Robotic Mowers 101

 - Pet waste

 Remove small objects like these manually before your mower begins mowing.
+(Yes, that means not letting the dog droppings pile up!)

 Automatic mowers also have difficulty traveling over tree roots and bumpy, uneven lawns.
 Consider rolling your lawn before installing your robotic mower.